tbrowder/brlcad-debian-package/README.md

 Building
 --------

-* Select and copy an original upstream tar ball oof the desired release into this directory.
+* Select and copy an original upstream tar ball of the desired release into this directory.

 * Unpack the tar ball and leave it in place.